 1. Strong Contact Networks

 What you will mostly love about these groups is that you will get to connect more with people here than elsewhere.
-The groups comprises of individuals from different professions.
+The groups comprise of individuals from different professions.
 You are able to know who to contact in case you need anything.
 For example, there are higher chances of being contacted as a farm produce supplier when you join a catering agent group.

 These types of networks have less competition, as said you may be the only farm supplier and the catering group will contact you each time they need farm produce.

 2. Casual contact networks.

 Casual contact networks are bigger than strong contacts networks.
 The groups are easy to join and do not hold the meeting as often as the strong contact network groups.

 They are often joined by people of the same profession, while this may not be entirely a good idea, we advise that you join one, you may get a connection that will open doors for your business, you never know!